We use cookies to offer you a better experience and analyse site traffic.

 Call 2005 | Silk 2023

-Telephone 020 7831 0222
+Telephone 020 7831 0222 | Email [email protected]

 Profile Privacy Notice vCard

-Iris often deals with high value, legally complex, factually difficult cases – and her cases often involve vulnerable parties and witnesses.
+Iris deals with high value, legally complex, factually difficult cases – and her cases often involve vulnerable parties and witnesses.

 In her Employment practice, that includes all types of discrimination, whistleblowing, trade union detriment, health and safety detriment, historic and high value wages claims, and appeals.
 She appears in the Employment Tribunal, the High Court and the appellate courts.

-In her Property practice, and particularly her specialism of Social Housing, Iris is often instructed in cases involving allegations of discrimination under the Equality Act.
-She also regularly acts in homelessness appeals and judicial reviews, in cases of tenancy fraud and serious criminal and anti-social behaviour, and in cases involving highly technical aspects of property law, such as forfeiture, service charges, boundaries and tenancies at will.
+Iris also acts in cases of tenancy fraud and serious criminal and anti-social behaviour, and in cases involving highly technical aspects of property law, such as forfeiture, service charges, boundaries and tenancies at will.

 Employment Law

-Iris works with a wide range of employers, from public sector employers and national companies with thousands of employees, to small businesses and individuals.
+Iris works with a wide range of employers, from public sector and national companies with thousands of employees, to small businesses and individuals.

-Recent Cases
+Notable Cases

 Areas of Expertise